shaharv/docs/wiki/C++_coding_conventions.md

 ## Enumerations

 - Use C++ `enum class` for defining enumerations.
 Avoid using C enums, or groups of static integer constants.
 A C++ enum class is a type-safe alternative to a C enum and offers the following benefits:
-  * Requires explicit cast to integer, which helps to avoid coding errors and misuse
+  * Requires explicit cast to integer, which helps to avoid coding errors and misuse.
-  * Enumerator names are not exported to the global namespace (otherwise causes name clashes)
+  * Enumerator names are not exported to the global namespace (otherwise causes name clashes).
   * The underlying type of a C enum cannot be specified, causing confusion, compatibility problems, and makes forward declaration impossible.
   * For more details see: https://stackoverflow.com/questions/18335861/why-is-enum-class-considered-safer-to-use-than-plain-enum
 - In API public enum classes, use inline Doxygen documentation.
 For Example: